LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

-   ``multifile/1`` directives and in the clause heads for all modules defining the multifile predicates that are also being converted into objects; if that is not the case, just keep the ``multifile/1`` directives and the clause heads as-is).
+   ``multifile/1`` directives and in the clause heads for all modules defining the multifile predicates that are also being converted into objects; if that is not the case, just keep the ``multifile/1`` directives and the clause heads as-is.
 #.
 Compile the resulting objects with the Logtalk
    :ref:`unknown_predicates <flag_unknown_predicates>`, and
    :ref:`portability <flag_portability>` flags set to ``warning``